Skip Navigation

 Lead Instructor: Callie Y. Kim, graduate student, Department of Computer Sciences

 Come meet a robot!
 In this major, you’ll learn how researchers are developing social robots for our everyday lives.
-Participants will study the social cues that these robots use to interact more easily with humans.
-You’ll also have the opportunity to learn how to program a robot to emulate some of these characteristics.
+Plus, you’ll study the social cues that these robots use to interact more easily with humans.
+And don’t miss an opportunity to learn how to program a robot to emulate some of these characteristics.

 Anticipated Activities:

-• Learn what "social robots" are and how they are are involved in our lives.
+• Learn what “social robots” are and how they are involved in our lives.

 • Design a human-robot social interaction by observing human behavior.